 It’s been contended that Barbados is a society that loves its alcohol (rum, in particular), and this argument is supported by the fact that most Bajans possess undying love for a great cake, also known as black cake or rum cake.

-It’s generally served over the Christmas / New Year period and holds a special place in every Bajan’s heart.
+It’s generally served over Christmas / New Year and holds a special place in every Bajan’s heart.

 — Ginger Beer

 Ginger beer is a non-alcoholic beverage indigenous to the island of Barbados.